 708.17 Change of Ownership

-In the event of a premise changing ownership Council shall record the new owner as being the customer at that premises.
-Where a premise is metered the outgoing customer shall give Council five (5) working days notice to arrange a final meter reading.
+In the event of a premises changing ownership, Council shall record the new owner as being the customer at that premises.
+Where a premises is metered the outgoing customer shall give Council five (5) working days notice to arrange a final meter reading.

 708.18 Disconnection at the Customer’s Request